Let's Meet at CES 2025 - Booth 42256 in South Hall 3

 Li-Titanate batteries exhibit lower energy densities, typically between 70 and 100 Wh/kg or 100 and 150 Wh/L. However, they compensate with exceptional charge-discharge rates, long cycle life, and enhanced safety.
 These batteries find applications in scenarios prioritizing rapid charging, such as electric vehicles and grid storage systems requiring high power output.

-• What is the power density of a lithium-ion battery?
+• What is the energy density and power density of a lithium-ion battery

 The power density of a lithium-ion battery typically ranges from 250 to 700 watts per kilogram (W/kg), reflecting the amount of power it can deliver concerning its weight.